 Second semester of a two-semester sequence.
 Primarily for students enrolled in the technology programs.
 Problems in science and engineering are stressed.
-Topics include systems of equations. factoring, algebraic fractions, quadratic equations, exponential and logarithmic functions, analytic geometry and complex numbers.
+Topics include systems of equations, factoring, algebraic fractions, quadratic equations, exponential and logarithmic functions, analytic geometry and complex numbers.
+A graphing calculator is required; Texas Instruments TI-83 or TI-84 recommended.
+Cannot receive credit for this course if previously received credit for MATH 1215-1225.
 Prerequisite: MATH 1230.
-Cannot receive credit for this course if previously received credit for MATH 1210-1220 or MATH 1215-1225.
-A graphic calculator without a CAS (Computer Algebra System) is required; Texas Instruments TI-83 or TI-84 recommended.
-This course does not satisfy the Math requirement for the AS and AAS degrees.
-Meets SUNY General Education requirements in Mathematics and Quantitative Reasoning.